-During 2016, cash flows from operating activities generated cash of \$43.7 million compared with \$74.8 million in 2015.
-In 2016, cash flow from operating activities was comprised of \$48.4 million of cash generated from operations before changes in non-cash working capital and a \$4.7 million use of cash derived from changes in non-cash working capital and other items.
-In 2015, the comparative amounts were \$75.3 million of cash generated from operations before changes in non-cash working capital and the impairment charge, and a \$0.5 million use of cash from changes in non-cash working capital and other items.
-The decrease in cash flow from operations before changes in non-cash working capital in 2016 is primarily the result of lower earnings compared to 2015 earnings adjusted for the non-cash impairment charges.
-The \$4.7 million use of cash in 2016 was the net of \$51.8 million use of cash required for alternative finance projects and \$47.0 million of cash generated from working capital required for all other projects.
-The \$51.8 million use of cash for alternative finance projects was largely funded by \$44.4 million of proceeds from non-recourse project financing through financing activities.
-The \$47.0 million released from all other projects reflects the normal course fluctuation of working capital items on this work and is the primary driver of the overall increase in cash and cash equivalents for 2016.
+During the first quarter of 2017, cash flows from operating activities used cash of \$99.3 million compared with cash generated of \$18.2 million in 2016.
+In the first quarter of 2017, cash flow from operations was comprised of \$2.1 million of cash generated from operating activities before changes in non-cash working capital and a \$101.4 million use of cash derived from changes in non-cash working capital and other items.
+In the first quarter of 2016, the comparative amounts were \$15.0 million of cash generated from operations before changes in non-cash working capital and \$3.2 million of cash generated from operations before changes in non-cash working capital and other items.
+The year-over-year decrease in cash flow from operations before changes in non-cash working capital in the first quarter of 2017 is primarily the result of the \$1.1 million net loss in the quarter compared to \$9.3 million net income in the first quarter of 2016.
+In the first quarter of 2017, changes in the amount of non-cash working capital used cash in total of \$101.4 million compared to generating cash of \$3.2 million in the first quarter of 2016.
+The primary drivers of the change are the decrease in accounts payable, increase in income tax payments and an increase in costs and estimated earnings in excess of billings from the alternative finance projects are included in financing activities.